Waveframe-Labs/Aurora-Workflow-Orchestration/templates/adr.md

 - Context: What decision point forced a choice?
 - Decision: What was chosen and why?
 - Consequences: Impacts, tradeoffs, follow-ups
-- Related Artifacts: links to logs, dialogue, manifest, figures
+- Related Artifacts: links to logs, manifest, figures